Loading...

 Terms of Use The IRS uses MAGI to determine if any or all of your IRA contribution is deductible and if you are eligible for premium tax credits.
 The higher your MAGI, the fewer deductions you can take on IRA contributions.
 There is a maximum MAGI when if met, IRA deductions aren't allowed.
 While you can still contribute to an IRA, but you won't be able to deduct any of the contributions on your tax return.
 Adjusted Gross Income (AGI) AGI represents your taxable income.
 AGI is defined as More...

-• 4.
-Can my spouse and I have separate Traditional IRAs?
-Views: 29 Public
+• 5.
+Can my spouse have a separate Roth IRA?
+Views: 21 Public

 Preview